 The Mood’s Median test is a hypothesis test used to determine if there is a significant difference between two or more independent groups.

-This test is also known as the Wilcoxon-Mann-Whitney test.
+The Moods Median test is a statistical method used to compare the medians of two independent samples, highlighting its distinction from other tests like the Wilcoxon and Mann–Whitney tests which focus on ranking observations.
 The test is named after John Wilder Tukey, Frederick Mosteller, and Herman Chernoff.
 It is used to compare two unpaired groups.

-This test is non-parametric and does not assume that the data comes from a normal distribution.
-The test can be used with ordinal or interval data.
-The median is used as a measure of central tendency for this test.
-This test is also robust against outliers.
+This nonparametric test does not assume that the data comes from a normal distribution.
+It can be used with ordinal or interval data.
+The median measures central tendency for this test, which is also robust against outliers.

 The null hypothesis for this test is that there is no difference between the two groups.
-The alternative hypothesis is that there is a difference between the two groups.
+The alternative hypothesis is that there is a difference between them.

-This test can be used when there are more than two groups, but pairwise comparisons must be made between the groups.
-This can increase the chances of a Type I error.
-Bonferroni correction can be used to control for this error.
+This test can be used when there are more than two groups, but pairwise comparisons must be made between them.
+This can increase the chances of a Type I error, which can be controlled for with Bonferroni correction.

 The Mood’s Median test ranks the values from lowest to highest and then calculates the median for each group.
-The median for Group 1 (M1) is calculated by taking the average of the two middle values if there are an even number of values in the group.
-If there are an odd number of values, then the middle value is taken as the median.
+If there are an even number of values in Group 1 (M1), the median is calculated by taking the average of the two middle values.
+If there are an odd number of values, the middle value is taken as the median.
 The median for Group 2 (M2)is calculated similarly.

 To calculate the p-value, we use the formula: p-value = P(X≤D), where X ∼ N(0,1).
 If the p-value is less than 0.05, then we reject H0 and conclude that there IS a significant difference between the two groups at α= 0.05.